samsungsamiio/samsungsami.io/source/sami/sami-documentation/the-manifest.md

 #### printout

-Avoid including standard output such as `printIn` or logs in your Manifest.
+Avoid including standard output such as `println` or logs in your Manifest.

 #### Field descriptors